canonical/craft-parts/docs/common/craft-parts/reference/plugins/go_plugin.rst

 * The ``golang`` Ubuntu package, declared as a ``build-package``.
 * The ``go`` snap, declared as a ``build-snap`` from the desired channel.

+Another alternative is to declare another part with the name ``go-deps``.
+In this case, the plugin will assume that this new part will stage the ``go`` executable to be used in the build step.
+This can be useful, for example, in cases where a specific, unreleased version of ``go`` is desired but unavailable as a snap or an Ubuntu package.

 .. _go-details-end:

 How it works